c4sn/c4sn/README.md

 - 👋🏼 Hi, I’m Gerardo
 - 👨🏼‍🎓 In October 2024 I've obtained *cum laude* my M.Sc. in Physics of Complex Systems @ Politecnico di Torino
 - 👀 I’m interested in Physics, Data Science, Econophysics, Finance and more
-- 🌱 I’m currently looking for employment in Data Science related fields
+- 🌱 I’m currently a Data Scientist intern @ Bludigit
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/gerardo-castagno/) if you want :)
 - 😄 Pronouns: he/him
 - 🏛️ I've been an Academic Senator and I'm currently in the Director's Board of EDISU Piemonte